ebkr/r2modmanPlus/README.md

 - Menu icons!
 - Profile import errors are now shown.
 - Downloaded mods via the Thunderstore site now refresh in manager.

-### 3.0.6
-- Added legacy install mode.
-- Version numbers are now visible on installed mods.
-- Added a title to the Settings page.

 ## Problem?
 Mention me on Discord via the Thunderstore server. @Ebkr#3660.